This Wedding Cupcake Buttercream recipe has been featured in an extensive how-to post on The Recipe Girl blog: How to Make Wedding Cupcakes.

 - *Add in color, if desired.
 I like to use colored gel paste instead of liquid food coloring- then you're not messing with adding additional liquid to the perfect consistency of the frosting.
 Gel paste is sold at craft stores and baking supply shops.

-- For the cupcakes in the photograph above, I used a 1G Tip by Bakery Crafts to pipe the frosting.
+For the cupcakes in the photograph above, I used a 1G Tip by Bakery Crafts to pipe the frosting.
+The Wilton 1M tip works perfectly for these too.